nievesalvin/github-tutorial/README.md

 remember to git init, in order to create  a link between the remote repository and the local directory.
-After git has been initalized one should constantly 'add' and 'commit.'
+After git has been initalized one should constantly `add`,`commit`, and `push` in order to constantly update your remote repository as well as your local directory.